Concordium/concordium.github.io/source/mainnet/net/guides/export-import.rst

 ..
 Note::

-    Backup and import cannot be used for Mobile Wallet Gen2 because it uses a secret passphrase to recover the wallet.
+    Backup and import cannot be used for |mw-gen2| because it uses a secret recovery phrase to recover the wallet.
 For more information, see :ref:`Recover your wallet<recover-wallet>`.

 ..
 Warning::
     You can't import a file created in the Mobile Wallet into the Desktop Wallet or the other way around because the two wallets handle private keys in different ways.
 You also cannot import a backup from the old Mobile Wallet to the new Mobile Wallet.
 If you try to import a file that has been exported from the Mobile Wallet into the Desktop Wallet, the import will fail, and likewise, if you try to import a file exported from the Desktop Wallet into the Mobile Wallet.
 For more information, see :ref:`Deciding between the Desktop Wallet and the Mobile Wallet <choosing-wallet>`.